KuzniClem/the-gossip-project-alpha/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Ruby on Rails project for The Hacking Project done by Maxime Crespo, Jules Couturaud and Clement Kuzniewycz.

-* Ruby version
+Ruby version : 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+System dependencies : gem you need or may need : gem 'execjs', gem 'therubyracer',gem 'table_print',gem 'faker'.

-* How to run the test suite
+How to run the test suite : Git clone this repo, run 'bundle install' ,Run 'rails db:migrate' to get the Database ang run 'rails db:seed' to get values.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...